-Digital menu board on a restaurant TV: the simple way
+Digital menu board for restaurant TVs: the simple way

-How to put a digital menu board on any restaurant TV — pair the screen from your phone, build the menu with AI or the editor, remix a community template, and update prices live from one board.
+How to put a digital menu board for restaurant screens on a TV you already own — pair it from your phone, draft the menu with AI or the free menu-board maker, and change a price live on every screen.

-A digital menu board is just a restaurant TV showing your menu as a looping slideshow instead of a printed board behind the counter.
+A digital menu board for restaurant TVs is just your menu running as a looping slideshow on the screen behind the counter, instead of on a printed board that goes stale the day your prices move.
 This guide covers the simple way to set one up: pair the TV, build the menu, and run every screen from one place — no media player, no design background, no weekend lost to it.

 What a digital menu board actually is